dbt-labs/docs.getdbt.com/website/docs/reference/global-cli-flags.md

 ## Strict

-The `-S` or `--strict` flag runs schema validations on dbt python objects at runtime.
-This flag may incur a performance penalty, but it is useful for catching logic errors in development of the dbt project.

-**N.B.** In versions >=0.15.0, dbt uses [hologram](https://github.com/fishtown-analytics/hologram) and [mypy](http://mypy-lang.org/) for object type declaration, validation, and testing.
-The `--strict` flag has no functional use except as an alias for `--warn-error`.
-We may choose to someday repurpose it.
+The `-S` or `--strict` flag is _only_ for use during dbt development.
+It performs extra validation of dbt objects and internal consistency checks during compilation.
+Use of this flag incurs a significant performance penalty.
+We use it only when running integration tests against proposed changes to dbt.

 <File name='Usage'>